 - If you see trash, pick it up and carry it out, but avoid trespass to do so

 - Obey laws and common rules of decency at all times

-The following are typical uses of state-owned submerged and submersible lands:
+The following are typical uses of the beds and banks of Oregon-owned waterways: